 JACK GOES BOATING by Bob Glaudini

-This wry and gentle comedy about hope and heartache follows four middle-aged friends as they struggle with the difficulties of finding love and keeping it alive.
+This wry and gentle comedy about hope and heartache follows four friends as they struggle with the difficulties of finding love and keeping it alive.
 Jack and Connie reach for each other through awkwardness and buried injury; Clyde and Lucy try to hold on in spite of a widening chasm of betrayal and estrangement they can't seem to bridge.
 Jack Goes Boating offers a whimsical glimpse of both the fundamental flaws of our humanity and the deep sweetness of the soul.

 With Bob Morsch, Elizabeth Kahn, Marisa Hebert and Dylan Mosley.